* ECB rate-setters have doubts about message change

 * Bond market takes comfort, yields broadly lower

-LONDON, July 4 (Reuters) - Borrowing costs across the euro area fell on Tuesday as signs that some ECB policymakers are having doubts about signalling a move away from an ultra-easy monetary policy stance in July bought some comfort to a battered bond market.
+LONDON, July 4 (Reuters) - Borrowing costs across the euro area fell on Tuesday as signs that some ECB policymakers are having doubts about signalling a move away from an ultra-easy monetary policy stance this month brought a degree of comfort to a battered bond market.

-Central bank officials have been unnerved by a rise in the euro and government bond yields after European Central Bank President Mario Draghi opened the door a week ago to policy tweaks, Reuters reported late on Monday.
+Officials at the central bank have been unnerved by a rise in the euro and in government bond yields since European Central Bank President Mario Draghi opened the door a week ago to policy tweaks.

-Wary of weakening the economic recovery, some rate-setters have become nervous about dropping a long-standing pledge to expand or extend the ECB's 2.3 trillion-euro bond-buying scheme if necessary to reach its near 2 percent inflation target.
+Wary of weakening the economic recovery, some rate-setters have become nervous about dropping a long-standing pledge to expand or extend the ECB's 2.3 trillion-euro bond-buying scheme if necessary to reach its inflation target of near 2 percent.

 "The story does provide support to bond markets," said Rainer Guntermann, rates strategist at Commerzbank.

-Most euro zone government bond yields were down about 2-3 basis points in early trade, pulling back from recent highs.
+Euro zone government bond yields fell 1-3 basis points, pulling back from recent highs.

-Still, Bund yields remain 20 basis points above where they stood a week ago - before Draghi's comments sparked a sharp selloff that accelerated after hawkish comments from central banks in Britain and Canada in the following days.
+But they remain more than 20 basis points above where they stood a week ago - before Draghi's comments sparked a sharp selloff that accelerated after hawkish comments from British and Canadian central bankers in subsequent days.

-But Australia's central bank stuck to a neutral stance on the economy and interest rates on Tuesday.
+However, Australia's central bank stuck to a neutral stance on the economy and interest rates on Tuesday.
+Sweden's central bank said it did not expect more policy easing but did not rule out a further rate cut, given inflation concerns.